 To identify reproducible and open ways for securing and analyzing street network data.

-To seek out modern computational data science approaches and freely available spatial data and tools to create replicable and verifiable analyses and comparisons of street network structure and form across city neighborhoods in Ghana.
+To explore modern computational data science approaches and freely available spatial data and tools to create replicable and verifiable analyses and comparisons of street network structure and form across city neighborhoods in Ghana.

 To assess the importance of using open-data, open-science with the benefits of network science in the study of street networks on the local scale.